YeetJia/cordova-plugin-proguard/README.md

 [![NPM version][npm-image]][npm-url]
 [![npm](https://img.shields.io/npm/dm/cordova-plugin-proguard.svg)](https://www.npmjs.com/package/cordova-plugin-proguard)

 > Cordova plugin which activates ProGuard and minification for debug and release builds in your cordova mobile application.
-Updated for cordova-android 12 (WIP)
+Updated for cordova-android 12.

 ## What is ProGuard?